ArlingtonMA/arlingtonma.info/docs/_posts/2020-07-06-comparable-town-budgets.md

 The [Massachusetts Division of Local Services](https://www.mass.gov/orgs/division-of-local-services) (DLS) provides a variety of data about Massachusetts municipalities, along with other financial visualizations and tools for local governments to use.

 One useful comparison is where towns and cities spend their budget, especially when looking at roughly comparable municipalities.  **Comparable towns** to Arlington (Belmont, Brookline, Medford, Melrose, Milton, Natick, Needham, North Andover, Reading, Stoneham, Watertown, Winchester) are defined in the [Town Manager's Annual Reports](https://www.arlingtonma.gov/departments/town-manager/town-manager-s-annual-budget-financial-report).
+See also a [listing of comparable towns websites](https://menotomymatters.com/comparable/) - with school, police, budget, and more links about each town or city.

 ## Town Expenses By Department